How to Start Prepping: The First 10 Things Every New Prepper Should Do (Some of Them Are FREE!)

-Over the past few years, here in America….
+Over the past decade, here in America…

 Contaminated water caused a complete loss of municipal services in both Ohio and West Virginia, resulting in almost a million people vying for the stock in local stores.